yousefvand/shellman/README.md

 Start typing and Shellman will provide you available commands.

 For more convenience similar commands are grouped into same prefixes.
-Here is an overoview:
+Here is an overview:

 `bash`